 Orange County is a highly desirable place to live.
 Stakeholders acknowledged that single-family housing is the housing type most in demand but building for all other housing types is needed.
 Regarding the types of housing density needed, stakeholders offered various perspectives.
 Community-based organizations stated that all types of housing densities could work.
 For affordable housing development, developers may need at least 60 units per project to be profitable.
 In Laguna Hills, the densities that work best for housing and that are desirable is attached housing with 18 to 23 dwelling units per acre (du/ac.), according to a developer.
-To ensure there is sufficient land available for higher density development to support affordable housing for lower income households, the City will rezone and/or increase the allowable density, as required by state law (California Government Code Sections 65583(c)(1)(A) and 65583(c)(1)(B))(Program H-11).
+To ensure there is sufficient land available for higher density development to support affordable housing for lower income households, Program H-11 is included which commits the City to rezone and/or increase the allowable density, as required by state law (California Government Code Sections 65583(c)(1)(A) and 65583(c)(1)(B))